jeffpar/pcjs.v1/devices/leds/litebrite/README.md

 the panels, and then your job was to insert any of the (blue, green, purple, red, orange, pink, yellow, or white) colored pegs into the appropriately marked holes.

-One of the goals of this demo is to take the "Lite-Brite" concept a bit farther, allowing you to associate sequence numbers with each of the colored LEDs, making it possible to create a variety of "blinking" and "color-cycling" animations.
-Stay tuned.
+This demo takes the "Lite-Brite" concept a bit farther, allowing you to associate sequence numbers with each of the colored LEDs, making it possible to create a variety of "blinking" and "color-cycling" animations.

 {% include machine.html id="lbDemo" config="json" %}